Atelier Sauvage

 Enthusiasm and supportiveness.

-At the moment I enjoy a lot reading Giono and Kessel.
+At the moment, I enjoy reading Giono and Kessel.

 Self-taught men and women who make their destiny change path.

-I admire people whose involvement have made significant changes in society, like Simone Weil, or Ruth Bader Ginsburg.
+I admire people whose involvement has made significant changes in society, like Simone Weil or Ruth Bader Ginsburg.

 My parents.